pouchdb/pouchdb/docs/api.md

 * `options.name`: You can omit the `name` argument and specify it via `options` instead.
 Note that the name is required.
 * `options.auto_compaction`: This turns on auto compaction (experimental).
 Defaults to `false`.
-* `options.cache`: Appends a random string to the end of all HTTP GET requests to avoid them being cached on IE. Set this to `true` to prevent this happening (can also be set per request).
-Defaults to `false`.
 * `options.adapter`: One of `'idb'`, `'leveldb'`, `'websql'`, or `'http'`.
 If unspecified, PouchDB will infer this automatically, preferring IndexedDB to WebSQL in browsers that support both (i.e. Chrome, Opera and Android 4.4+).
+* `options.ajax`: An object of options to be sent to the ajax requester.
+In Node they are sent verbatim to [request][] with the exception of:
+    * `options.ajax.cache`: Appends a random string to the end of all HTTP GET requests to avoid them being cached on IE. Set this to `true` to prevent this happening.

 **Notes:**